-As part of the Register, you and your GP will be sent reminders about postnatal follow-up and regular type 2 diabetes checks.
+As part of the Register, you will be sent reminders about postnatal follow-up and regular type 2 diabetes checks.
 This booklet does not take the place of the valuable advice you receive from your health professionals.

 For more information about the National Gestational Diabetes Register